LastationVRChat/NSFW-Locomotion/README.md

 ---------------------------------------

 ## Features
+- **GoGo Loco Replacer:** Adds all base GoGo Loco functions, ensuring seamless integration and a familiar user experience.
+- **IK Integration:** Full Inverse Kinematics support ensures realistic body positioning and interactions with objects and avatars.
+- **Custom Animation Slots:** Easily integrate your own animations or adapt the system to your avatar’s unique requirements.
+- **Smooth Transitions:** Enables fluid transition between poses and emotes, enhancing the realism and responsiveness of avatar interactions.
+- **Motion Time for Two-Frame Poses:** Utilizes motion time to smoothly float between two frames, enabling subtle actions within the pose, such as spreading legs or shifting body weight.
+- **One Click Install:** Simplifies the setup process using VRCfury and our custom editor script, which automatically assigns the NSFW Locomotion prefab to your avatar with a single click.
+- **Two Specialized Versions:**
+  - **NSFW Locomotion(Poses Only):** Focuses on pose-based locomotion, providing responsive and fluid movements for avatars in adult-themed environments, while maintaining a lower file size.
+This version is ideal for creators seeking lightweight, pose-driven interactions.
+  - **NSFW Locomotion(Emotes + Poses):** Extends the functionality to include full emotes, dynamic movements, and custom animations alongside the pose features.
+This version offers a richer interaction experience for users and avatars, perfect for immersive roleplay and interaction in NSFW-themed worlds.

 NSFW Locomotion is available for both Unity 2019 and 2022.
 Choose the version that matches the Unity version you're using.
 There are options for a full version with all features or a poses-only version for a reduced upload size.